Rethinking Uncertainty Quantification and Entanglement in Image Segmentation: Results

 \textbf{Epistemic collapse.} Epistemic collapse causes EU component models to mostly predict the same BMA.
-As a result, the magnitude of EU maps are far smaller than AU maps, meaning $TU\approx AU$ which causes problems for CAL.
-With the exception of the "no EU" models, the EU/AU ratio is always less than 1 (see \cref{fig:eu_collapse}).
+As a result, the magnitude of EU maps are far smaller than AU maps, meaning $TU\approx AU$, and causing entanglement between TU and AU.
+This can be observed in \cref{fig:scatter_grid_combined} with models being close to the diagonal.
+With the exception of the "no EU" models, the mean EU/AU ratio is always less than 0.2 (see \cref{fig:eu_collapse}).
 The problem is more severe for dropout and SWAG-D than SWAG and ensembles.
-Softmax models are significantly more affected by epistemic collapse.
+Softmax models are significantly more affected by epistemic collapse than generative models.

-\textbf{OODD Aggregation strategy.} We ablate the aggregation strategy for OODD (\cref{fig:scatter_aggr}), finding it matters only for LIDC and not Chaksu.
+\textbf{OODD Aggregation strategy.} We ablate the aggregation strategy for OODD (\cref{fig:scatter_aggr}), finding it matters mostly for LIDC, but is less important for Chaksu and NPC.
 Chaksu models cluster similarly across strategies, likely because the dataset is more class-balanced with no empty labels.
 For LIDC, border-normalization outperforms alternatives while threshold-based normalization performs worst.
-Methods that better account for mask size variation perform better.
-Notably, better-performing aggregation methods also exhibit higher entanglement, improving AU AUC faster than EU AUC.
+Methods accounting for mask size variation perform better.